SkOODaT/IPToCF/README.md

 ## IP To CF Config

-- Fill in iptocf.py Vars INTERNAL_IP, CF_API_KEY, CF_EMAIL, CF_NAME And Set TIMER
+- Fill in configs.json.example And Rename To configs.json **Leave RECORD_ID Blank**
-- Run Script To Get Zone Names And IDs List... python iptocf.py
+- Run First Time To Get Zone Names And RECORD_IDs List... `python iptocf.py`
-- Fill in RECORD_ID in iptocf.py Vars
+- Fill in RECORD_ID with the ID Of The Record You Want To Update
-- Startup.... python iptocf.py (python3)
+- Startup.... `python iptocf.py` (python3)